Connecting new developments: 17 FAQs answered

 When to lodge

-1. When should an nbn™ New Developments application be lodged?
+1. When should an nbn™ New Development application be lodged?

 We suggest lodging an nbn™ New Developments application after you’ve chosen your relevant building partners, including architect, builder, contractor or nbn™ trained New Developments supplier.

 Before you start, take time to prepare your application.
-This will help us accurately assess your development plans.
+This will help us accurately assess your development plans and determine whether your development can be connected to the nbn™ network.

 Submitting an application… and who does it